pxlman/coding/bash/if_response/README.md

 ./run.sh LINK_TO_CHECK
 ```

-Or take the code copy easier :D
+Or copy the code easier :)